-The distinction between objects and their representations became more clear when alternative representations of graphs were studied in [134, 135, 165].
+The distinction between objects and their representations became more clear when alternative representations of graphs were studied in [147, 148, 180].
 At this point, query complexity that is polynomially related to the size of the object (e.g., its square root) was no longer considered inhibiting.
 This is related to the "shift in scale" that is discussed next.

 Initially, property testing was viewed as referring to functions that are implicitly defined by some succinct programs (as in the context of program checking) or by "transcendental" entities (as in the context of PAC learning).
 From this perspective the yardstick for efficiency is being polynomial in the length of the query, which means being polylogarithmic in the size of the object.
-However, when viewing property testing as being applied to (huge) objects that may exist in explicit form in reality, it is evident that any sub-linear complexity may be beneficial.
+In contrast, when viewing property testing as being applied to (huge) objects that may exist in explicit form in reality, the size of these objects becomes the point of reference, and any algorithm of sub-linear complexity may be beneficial.

 Proximity Oblivious Testers.
-The notion of (one-sided error) proximity oblivious testing is implicit in many works, starting with [53].
-Its systematic study was initiated by Goldreich and Ron [139].
-The notion of two-sided error proximity oblivious testing was defined and studied in [143].
+The notion of (one-sided error) proximity oblivious testing is implicit in many works, starting with [59].
+Its systematic study was initiated by Goldreich and Ron [152].
+The notion of two-sided error proximity oblivious testing was defined and studied in [156].

 Ramifications.
-Property testing with respect to general distributions as well as distribution-free testing, sample-based testing, and tolerant testing were all mentioned in [127, Sec.
+Property testing with respect to general distributions as well as distribution-free testing, sample-based testing, and tolerant testing were all mentioned in [140, Sec.
 2].
-However, the focus of Goldreich, Goldwasser, and Ron [127] as well as of almost all subsequent works was on the basic framework of Definition 1.6 (i.e., using queries in testing w.r.t the uniform distribution).
-An explicit study of the various ramifications started (later) in [153, 140, 206], respectively.
+However, the focus of Goldreich, Goldwasser, and Ron [140] as well as of almost all subsequent works was on the basic framework of Definition 1.6 (i.e., using queries in testing w.r.t the uniform distribution).
+An explicit study of the various ramifications started (later) in [167, 153, 225], respectively.
 Further discussion of these and other ramifications appears in Chapter 12.